rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 #### Filtering nodes graphically

-Node resources are displayed in the Run page.
-Setting the project menu in the navigation bar will list just the Nodes in that project's resource model.
+A project's Node resources are displayed in the Run page.
+Use the project menu in the navigation bar to change to the desired project.
+After choosing a project, the server node will be filtered by default.

 Nodes can be filtered using include and exclude patterns by using the Filter form.
-The form can be opened by pressing the "Filter" link.
+The form can be opened by pressing the "Filter" button.
+Press the triangular disclosure icon to display the form.

 ![Resource filter link](figures/fig0205.png)